DineshKNarayanankutty/MLOps-End-To-End-Pipeline/README.md

 During training:

 * Parameters and metrics are logged to **MLflow**
-* The trained model artifact is stored for later use
+* The trained model is stored as a **versioned artifact**

-This enables reproducibility and comparison between runs.
+This enables reproducibility and comparison across runs.

 ---